KatyaSaz/iteaWeb/README.md

-This repository is for my homework on course 'Java WEB'.
+This repository is for my homework on course 'Java WEB'